 Imitation crab: It’s pretty up front about the fact that it’s not the real thing.
 What seems unclear, though, is what exactly imitation crab meat is made of.
 What is imitation crab, really?

 While it may seem like fake, processed food, indicative of modern cuisine, the roots of imitation crab go back hundreds of years to a substance called surimi.
 Surimi is a paste made from minced and washed fish with additives to extend its shelf life.
 The main ingredient is usually Alaskan pollock or another type of white fish.
 Japanese chefs originally created surimi to make use of extra or leftover fish fillets.
 It has been considered a delicacy for over 900 years, according to Thrillist, and is still used in many popular Asian dishes, such as fish cakes.
-Chefs eventually stabilized the recipe and introduced it to other countries in the 1970s and ’80s, when it gained popularity in the U.S. as the foundational ingredient for imitation crab.
+Chefs eventually stabilized the recipe and introduced it to other countries in the 1970s and ’80s, when it gained popularity in the United States as the foundational ingredient for imitation crab.
 Don’t miss these other facts you didn’t know about the origin of your favorite foods.

 Though surimi has been a popular choice in Asia for years, it has become popular in places like France and Spain as well.
-The French enjoy crab sticks with dipping sauces, much like imitation crab California rolls are consumed in the U.S., according to reports from Oregon State University, where food scientists research and develop surimi seafood products.
+The French enjoy crab sticks with dipping sauces, much like imitation crab California rolls are consumed in the United States, according to reports from Oregon State University, where food scientists research and develop surimi seafood products.

 You’ll find surimi products clearly labeled as imitation or as a “processed seafood” or “fish protein,” per FDA policies.
 When dining out, be sure to ask waiters or other service staff if you’re getting the real deal or not.
 While it’s not the fresh, unprocessed original and will never taste exactly like real crab, many diners find that imitation crab is a satisfying, versatile, and low-cost alternative.
 Next, check out more secrets that food manufacturers won’t tell you.